 Seat61 details how to cross the border by taking the train from Bangkok.

-No matter how many posts I saved or notes I took, though, I just couldn’t get this 1 day of my trip to feel comfortable.
+No matter how much I read, though, I just couldn’t get this 1 day of my trip to feel comfortable.

 I definitely didn’t want to be scammed!

 For me this was the deciding factor.
 I’ve learned to trust my gut and respect what I feel comfortable with when I’m traveling solo.
 The bottom line was I didn’t want to cross this border solo.
 I’d crossed numerous land borders in South America on my solo travels through Patagonia and to Ushuaia and never once felt uncomfortable.

 All the research I did on this border crossing didn’t reassure me.
 My feelings weren’t just from the thought of getting scammed for extra money.
 It was a nagging feeling that, as a solo female traveler, I would be a target for every scam the touts could throw at me.

 Fake border crossings, corrupt Cambodian officials, buses and taxis making unscheduled stops, and Thai trains running late weren’t things I wanted to deal with on my own.